Overview of glaucoma in infants and children

 - State University of New York at Buffalo

 Glaucoma is a group of eye diseases that are traditionally characterized by elevated intraocular pressure (IOP).
-Increased IOP leads to optic nerve damage and consequent visual loss.
+However, glaucoma is more accurately defined as an optic neuropathy and may not always be associated with elevated IOP.
+Glaucoma can lead to optic nerve damage and consequent visual loss.
 Peripheral vision loss occurs first, but if glaucoma is untreated, central vision loss and complete blindness can occur .
 In infants and toddlers, additional damage to the visual system, including large refractive error, astigmatism, strabismus, and amblyopia, may occur.
 Early diagnosis and referral are crucial to ensuring optimal visual outcome.

 An overview of the causes, presentation, and treatment of pediatric glaucoma will be presented here.
 Primary infantile glaucoma and glaucoma in adults are discussed separately.
 (See "Primary infantile glaucoma" and "Open-angle glaucoma: Epidemiology, clinical presentation, and diagnosis".)